Evvi0/Evvi0/README.md

 - 🌌 https://github.com/Evvi0/Astronomy--NeuralNet-Classification: A project that dives into the use of neural networks for a classification model.
 The model is based on the classifying of celestial bodies, which is one of my passions outside of data analytics.

 - 👻 https://github.com/Evvi0/ImageRecog-PokemonType: This project is a convoltional neural network image recognition model that can predict the type of a pokemon based on their image.
 It goes far into the steps and techniques involved in image recognition and also is themed based off of one of my hobbies.

-- 🍷  https://github.com/Evvi0/Sentiment-Analysis-Modelling: A sentiment analysis model.
-This model preidcts the sentiment of a wine description, based off of the polarity of each description.
-Using the model can predict whether the description is a positive review, or a negative one.

-- ✈️ https://github.com/Evvi0/Regression--Plane-Ticket-Price: A regression model that predicts the price of a plane ticket based off of multiple features.
-Soon to be added to my github will be a streamlit app that has this attached.
-It will allow for user input to predict their own plane ticket price.